gauravcodepro/metabolic-json-modelling/README.md

 # metabolic-json-modelling

 - A streamlit application for metabolic json modelling, analyzing BIGG modelling database json.
+- BIGG database for metabolic reactions is located at [BIGG metabolic database](http://bigg.ucsd.edu/)
 - There was no metabolic json modelling so i coded this to enable the large metabolic searches.
 - Analyze any large metabolic JSON and fetch any interactions, metabolites, GPR rules and Gene Protein Interactions.
 ```